Floorp-Projects/Floorp/taskcluster/docs/action-spec.rst

 JSON input that satisfies this schema.
 These interfaces are also expected to validate the input against the schema before attempting to trigger the action.

-It is expected that such user interfaces will attempt to auto-generate HTML forms from JSON schema specified.
-However, a user-interface implementor may also decide to hand write an HTML form for a particularly common or complex JSON schema.
-As long as the input generated from the form conforms to the schema specified for the given action.
-To ensure that, implementers should do a deep comparison between a schema for which a hand-written HTML form exists, and the schema required by the action.

 It is perfectly legal to reference external schemas using constructs like ``{"$ref": "https://example.com/my-schema.json"}``, in this case it however strongly recommended that the external resource is available over HTTPS and allows CORS requests from any source.

-In fact, user interface implementors should feel encouraged to publish schemas for which they have hand written input forms, so that action developers can use these when applicable.

 When writing schemas it is strongly encouraged that the JSON schema ``description`` properties are used to provide detailed descriptions.
 It is